Women’s Asia Cup: Bangladesh pull off thrilling last-ball finish to register historic win over India

-Bangladesh Women, on Sunday, created history by defeating the 6-time Champions India in the Women’s Asia Cup T20 final by 3 wickets to clinch the title in Kinrara Academy Oval, Kuala Lumpur.
-The victory came after a hard-fought campaign that saw the side led by Salma Khatun defeat India twice in the tournament.
+Bangladesh women created history by beating six-time Asia Cup champions India in the final played at Kinrara Academy Oval in Kuala Lumpur.
+The 3-wicket win came after a hard-fought campaign that saw the side, led by Salma Khatun, defeat India twice in the tournament.
 The final went right down to the final ball, with Bangladesh needing 2 runs to win in the 113-run chase.
-A poor effort in the field saw India failing to halt the players from running the second run and saw them missing out on their chance to win their 7th consecutive Asia Cup.
+A poor effort in the field saw India failing to halt the players from running the second run and saw them missing out on their chance to win a staggering seventh consecutive Asia Cup.

 Bangladesh’s Rumana Ahmed, who impressed with her allround performance, was declared the Player of the Match.
-After Bangladesh won the toss and elected to bat first, Ahmed picked up 2 wickets of and gave just 22 runs in her 4 overs to cramp India for runs.
+After Bangladesh won the toss and elected to field first, Ahmed picked up 2 wickets of and gave just 22 runs in her 4 overs to cramp India for runs.
 India kept losing wickets at regular intervals, but with a captain’s knock by Harmanpreet Kaur, managed to reach a decent total of 112/3 in 20 overs.

 Sensational scenes!!!